 Injuries and deaths caused by drunk drivers are entirely preventable.
-"Nearly all of these injuries are avoidable by using a designated driver or taking an Uber, or otherwise avoiding these situations," Dr. Muir said.
+"Nearly all of these injuries are avoidable by using a designated driver, taking an Uber or otherwise avoiding these situations," Muir said.

-If you’ve been drinking at a Fiesta event, hand your keys to someone sober.
-Or call a ride to get you home safely.
+If you’ve been drinking at a Fiesta event, hand your keys to someone sober or call a ride to get home safely.

 Trauma and Emergency Care at University Hospital

-University Hospital is a level I trauma center, meaning we have the medical professionals and technology to care for the worst injuries, 24/7.
-When someone gets into a car accident, they can count on University Health to provide the best trauma and emergency care in South Texas.
+University Hospital is a Level I trauma center, meaning we have the medical professionals and technology to care for the worst injuries, 24/7.
+When someone gets into a car crash, they can count on University Health to provide the best trauma and emergency care in South Texas.